khzhang2/FD_Simulator/README.md

 ## Deomonstration animation
 N_v represents number of idle riders, N_b represents number of accumulated order batches, p is the customer matching probability, pp is the rider matching probability.
 The merchant node size represents the number of accumulated orders in this merchant.

-In this demo, max matching radius r=4, max delivery radius R=5, batch size (bundling ratio) k=3, matchign interval t=0.005.
+In this demo, max matching radius r=4, max delivery radius R=5, batch size (bundling ratio) k=3, matching interval t=0.005.
 5 merchants are spread in the city, in SW, SE, NE, NW and center.

 <img src="./res_img/demo.gif" width="750">